tonyqiu1019/amazon_review_sdk/README.md

 ## Sample Implementations

-If you are not familiar with REST API development, we provide sample implementations of the API in both Python (located in [`test_matcher/`](test_matcher/)) and Java.
+If you are not familiar with REST API development, we provide sample implementations of the API in both Python (located in [`examples/python/`](examples/python/)) and Java (located in [`examples/java/`](examples/java/).
 Below are instructions for how to setup your server, and what you need to implement.
 Please contact us if you have any problems.

 #### If you are using Python